Custom Cloisonne Pins

 Look no further, our cloisonne lapel pins are custom made with your design using this 13th-century process.
-Cloisonne pins are created using an ancient metalworking technique developed in the far east.
+They are created using an ancient metalworking technique developed in the far east.
 A multi-step process that remains relatively unchanged today.
 The technique results in a jewelry-like finish that far exceeds that of other types of lapel pin processes.
-For this reason, cloisonné is the preferred type of hard enamel for designing a custom pin.
+For this reason, cloisonne is the preferred type of hard enamel for designing pins.

-Cloisonne pins have a rich and unique look and the enamel can be made with a solid pigment or a transparent color.
-As with hard enamel pins, cloisonne has metal separating each color.
-Unlike hard enamel, cloisonne enamel only comes in 200 colors.
+They have a rich and unique look and the enamel can be made with a solid pigment or a transparent color.
+As with hard enamel pins, this style has metal separating each color.
+This style only comes in 200 colors.
 It's easy to give your image or logo shine and make the lettering really stand out.
 These types of pins are preferred because they have a smoother and shinier appearance than die struck and soft enamel.
-Though similar, this finish gives a more professional look to pins or coins and are easy to use in the workspace.
+Though similar, this finish gives a more professional look to pins or coins and is easy to use in the workspace.
 Whether you are designing pins or coins for a company event or for a special celebration, the future of your party favors lies in your hands.

 How Cloisonne Lapel Pins Are Made

-Cloisonne pins are made the same way soft or hard enamel pins except for how the color is added to the bare metal of a pin.
-Cloisonne is made from glass and is added to the recessed areas of a lapel pin in a paste form.
+They are made the same way soft or hard enamel pins except for how the color is added to the bare metal of a pin.
+Made from glass and is added to the recessed areas of a lapel pin in a paste form.
 Hard fired to 1880 degrees these pins become hard as glass.